Skip to content

 There are several types of toxic people, often difficult to spot at first glance.
 But if you pay attention to how they speak, act, and make you feel, it can be easier to identify them and protect yourself from their negative impact to preserve your mental health and well-being.

-Below are some of the most common types of toxic people, each with its characteristics:
+Below are some of the most common types of toxic people, each with their characteristics:

 Manipulator is a term used to describe someone who seeks to control and dominate others through deceptive tactics.

-This individual has a strong desire for power and is highly skilled at manipulating others to achieve his goals.
-He may twist the truth, use guilt or fear, or play mind games to get his way.
+These individuals are highly skilled at manipulating others to achieve their goals.
+They twist the truth, use guilt or fear, or play mind games to get their way.

 There are different types of manipulators ranging from overtly aggressive to covertly subtle.